thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

         </Cdtr>
     </dw:Cdtrs>

 # Hold up!
-We do not have input XML - the input data is fixed width.
+We do not have input XML - the input data is fixed width
 Time to combine XSLT with a handler that fires SAX XML parsing events in response to fixed with data nodes: